Health Information Technology in Rural Healthcare – Models and Innovations

 Updated/reviewed July 2018

 - Need: Rural communities in Florida often lack enough financial and technical support to fully implement health information technology (HIT) within their healthcare practices.

-- Intervention: The Rural Health Partnership of North Central Florida founded an organization that helps rural providers understand the benefits, risks, and opportunities of HIT while providing the means to invest in HIT programs.
+- Intervention: The Rural Health Partnership of North Central Florida founded a Florida nonprofit organization that helps rural providers across that nation understand the benefits, risks, and opportunities of HIT while providing the means to invest in HIT programs.

 - Results: CommunityHealth IT has a presence in 66 Florida locations and 140 medical and behavioral health providers are exchanging patient data.
 This network has provided 306,656 Florida patients with data since their founding in 2011.